rdodev/foundry/README.md

 ---

 ## Intro:
-A small web app that was born out of both, necessity and an out-of-the-box project.
+A small web app that was born out of both, necessity and an "out-of-the-box" project idea.
 The intent is to provide a visual, constrained, scoped guide to learn and use Rackspace Orchestration to deploy infrastructure in a repeatable, deterministic manner with virtually zero setup beyond a web browser and a Rackspace account.

 ## To Use Locally:
 1. Clone this repository